 - Malaria – While Mexico is not the worst place for Malaria if you are spending a lot of time out doors you may wish to talk to your doctor about an anti-malarial.

 - Rabies – Again not necessary for every traveller but if you plan to spend a lot of time outdoors in rural or wilderness areas, you may wish to discuss this with your doctor.

 How to Not Look Like a Tourist in Mexico

 Dress down.
-Don’t where loud colours or flashy jewelry.
+Don’t wear loud colors or flashy jewelry.

 Take precautions in busy tourist hotspots.
-Be aware of your surroundings and valuables in tourist markets, busy city centres and other crowded areas.
+Be aware of your surroundings and valuables in tourist markets, busy city centers, and other crowded areas.